Auto-setup when running on Google Colab

 • Shift the remaining pixels to close the gap.

-• Repeat until the desired image width is achieved.
+• Repeat the process (from step 1) until the desired image width is achieved.

 Seam-carving implementation#